jwt218/SINC/README.md

 ## IsoNQ
 MATLAB package for Qtegra-generated data file processing.

+## Citation
+If you use IsoNQ in your research, please cite the following:

+pending ...

 ## Before Using IsoNQ
 1. Download and Set Up the Package
 Download the IsoNQ package from GitHub and extract the files to a desired location.